niraitech/remix-axum/README.md

 # Axum and Remix example

-A proof-of-concept repo  to integrate remix frontend with an axum backend.
+A boilerplate repo to integrate remix frontend with an axum backend.
 The goal is to limit Javascript and React's to the frontend and the BFF layer alone while being able to share the authentication securely between the BFF and the backend layers.
+It uses cognito for auth that Nirai uses.
+Adapting it to other OIDC providers should be fairly staight forward.

 * [x] Setup remix project with tailwind
 * [x] Setup axum project